 - Disseminated intravascular coagulation: Acanthocytes can be seen in low numbers in this disorder, likely as a consequence of fragmentation injury, although schistocytes and keratocytes are more typical.
 This is most frequently recognized in dogs, but we have seen acanthocytes in cattle with DIC secondary to bacterial sepsis from severe mastitis (along with keratocytes and schistocytes).
 Animals with DIC are often concurrently anemic and the anemia is usually non-regenerative, due to inflammatory cytokines (anemia of inflammatory disease) associated with the primary disease process that initiates the DIC (e.g. severe inflammation, bacterial sepsis, cancer).

 - Iron deficiency anemia: Acanthocytes are commonly observed in the blood of dogs with iron deficiency anemia.
 Iron-deficient red blood cells are thought to be mechanically fragile, which results in acanthocyte, schistocyte, and keratocyte formation.

-- Other disorders: Acanthocytes can be seen in variable numbers in dogs with different diseases, including cancer (osteosarcoma, lymphoma), renal (e.g. acute kidney injury, chronic renal failure), gastrointestinal (gastroenteritis, gastric dilation volvulus), musculoskeletal (e.g. trauma), and cardiac disease (e.g. degenerative valvular disease).
+- Dogs: Acanthocytes can be seen in variable numbers in dogs with different diseases, including cancer as indicated above (osteosarcoma, lymphoma), renal (e.g. acute kidney injury, chronic renal failure), gastrointestinal (gastroenteritis, gastric dilation volvulus), musculoskeletal (e.g. trauma), and cardiac disease (e.g. degenerative valvular disease).
 Acanthocytes in affected dogs are seen at presentation or develop during hospitalization, supporting changes in plasma lipids as the mechanism for acanthocyte formation (Warry et al., 2013).
-However, in some dogs, this could be due to shearing/fragmentation (e.g. valvular heart disease), concurrent thrombus formation with non-overt DIC (e.g. gastric dilation volvulus), or possibly drug therapy.
+However, in some dogs, acanthocytes could be due to shearing/fragmentation (e.g. valvular heart disease), concurrent thrombus formation with non-overt DIC (e.g. gastric dilation volvulus), or possibly drug therapy.
 Acanthocytes are frequently seen in liver disease in cats, e.g. hepatic lipidosis (Christopher and Lee 1994), but are less commonly observed in dogs with liver disease (Warry et al 2013).
 Affected animals may not be anemic.
 In some animals, acanthocytes can form due to concurrent DIC, however alterations in the red blood cell membrane may be a contributing mechanism, as described in people.
 In dogs with liver disease and acanthocytosis, the anemia (if present) is usually mild and reticulocytosis is variable (some have a fairly regenerative anemia, but others are non-regenerative, depending on the cause of the liver disease and any confounding factors which affect the bone marrow response, e.g. inflammation).